 You can see that the inclusions are barely there.

-On the contrary, the VS1 grade comes right after the VVS2 grade yet it has a slightly higher number of inclusions.
-These inclusions are considerably easier to notice under a jeweller’s loupe than VVS2 inclusions.
-Like this report of a VS1 diamond shows:
+On the contrary, the VS1 grade comes right after the VVS2 grade, yet it has a slightly higher number of inclusions.
+These inclusions are considerably easier to notice under a jeweler’s loupe than VVS2 inclusions.
+This report of a VS1 diamond shows:

 Since a VS1 diamond has more inclusions, they affect the diamond’s performance more.

-Anyway, a diamond with less inclusions sure is considered more flawless.
+Anyway, a diamond with fewer inclusions sure is considered more flawless.
 But to be fair, an unaided eye can hardly ever distinguish between VVS2 and VS1 inclusions.